RK-Repo-prac/CI-CD-projects/README.md

 Define and Configure Jenkins Pipeline Stages

 Stage Checkout - Check out code from Git repository Stage Build and Test - Build project and run tests Stage Static Code Analysis - Run static code analysis with SonarQube Stage Build and Push Docker Image - Build Docker Stage image and push to registry Stage Update Deployment File - Update Kubernetes deployment file with new image tag and commit changes

+Note: Here I skipped the checkout part since ,Jenkins project configuration has SCM details to clone a git repo.
+When Jenkins starts the pipeline, it first clones the repo to its own host workspace,then Jenkins launches the Docker agent, and mounts this workspace into the container.
+So the git repo already exists in the mounted location inside docker
+Therefore, pipeline stages do not need to explicitly checkout again

 ### Step 6